 An anonymous Series LLC can remove this opportunity in two ways.

-Setting up the ultimate real estate protection is fast, cost-effective and scalable.
+Setting up LLC protection for your real estate business is fast, cost-effective, and scalable.
 You can be fully protected inside of only a week!
-There is a onetime set-up of the series structure for the limited liability company.
+There is a one-time set-up of the series structure for the limited liability company.
 Then you simply purchase a title transfer for each property you want to move within the asset protection vehicle.

 Setting up the initial structure is inexpensive considering the massive protection you will get and its infinite scalability.
 You can sleep better knowing your real estate investments and passive income have full asset protection with an LLC series structure and anonymous trusts.